-Due to it’s very fast respire rate, Asparagus is one of the vegetables most adversely affected by long term storage.
+Due to it’s very fast respiration rate, Asparagus is one of the vegetables most adversely affected by long term storage.
 It quickly degrades.
 This is one crop that really is best fresh for best flavor and nutrients.
 So grow your own.

-- Asparagus will last in your garden for many years so you get a lot of bang for your buck on this crop once it’s established.
+- Asparagus plants will last in your garden for many years so you get a lot of bang for your buck on this crop once it’s established.

 Prepare your garden beds to Grow asparagus from crowns in either Spring or fall.
 The next spring your first shoots will emerge.